stargate-bukkit/Stargate-Bukkit/README.md

 # Changes

+#### \[Version 0.9.1.1] EpicKnarvik97 fork

+- Makes sure to translate the `&` character to fix a bug causing portal signs to not be colored on some servers

 #### \[Version 0.9.1.0] EpicKnarvik97 fork

 - Rewrites config loading as a part of the changes required to implement config commands